stbrewer/migrate-secure-egress/README.md

-Converting from NAT Gateway to an Aviatrix Secure Egress Gateway.
+Converting from a NAT Gateway to a Aviatrix Secure Egress Gateway.